Assignable Activities

 • Remove a single Filter criterion by selecting the X next to it at the top of the Question Bank.

-We can break down the following title as an example: GFC3 WB C1-S1 Writing A
+We can break down the following title as an example: GFC3 Workbook (Simplified) Chapter 1 Section 1 — Having done something for a while

-• GFC3 = Go Far with Chinese 3
+• Book Title = GFC3 (Go Far with Chinese 3)

 Activity Functions